niivue/niivue/docs/development-notes/webgl.md

 - TEXTURE2: Overlay volumes.
 This 3D RGBA bitmap stores the blended values of all loaded overlays.
 - TEXTURE3: Font.
 This is a 2D bitmap that stores the [multi-channel signed distance field typeface](https://github.com/Chlumsky/msdfgen).
 - TEXTURE4: Thumbnail.
 This is a 2D bitmap that can be rapidly displayed.
 When a user clicks on the thumbnail the (large and slow) volumes and meshes will be loaded.
 - TEXTURE5: Matcap.
 This is a 2D bitmap used for exclusively by the matcap mesh shader (transiently enabled with the shader, so available for other functions).
-- TEXTURE5: Temporary 2D texture: this is used to blend multiple overlays into a single texture (TEXTURE2).
+It is also used as a temporary 2D texture: this is used to blend multiple overlays into a single texture (TEXTURE2).
 - TEXTURE6: Temporary 3D texture: this is used for compute shaders to reorient volumes (e.g. reformat an image from ASR to LIP orientation).
+It is also used as for volume rendering shaders that use a gradient map for lighting.
 - TEXTURE7: Drawing texture: this stores any active drawing, having the same resolution as TEXTURE0.

 ##### Color Schemes